 “That would be astronomical,” said Tiller, one win shy of 2,000 for his career.
 “There’s really no word for it.
 There are no words for this horse, whether he wins or loses.
 I know he’s going to run a big one.
 I’ve got him as ready as I can get him.
 He’s a legend.
-If that [stakes record for wins] were to happen, it would be absolutely wonderful.”
+If that

 While his stature as a fleet-of-foot sprinter and fan favourite remains unchanged, there will be one notable difference when Pink Lloyd takes to the Tapeta on Saturday.

 His regular rider, champion jockey Eurico Rosa da Silva, called it a career at the end of the 2019 Woodbine campaign, finishing with 2,286 wins, including 249 stakes triumphs.